Contributed by Joe Knap, Bay High School, Bay Village, OH

 The students will:

-While the issue of author’s persona as it relates to their works may be a fairly sophisticated one appropriate to more advanced 11th and 12th grade classes, the issue may arise in simpler form in lower grades.
+While the issue of author’s persona as it relates to their works may be a fairly sophisticated topic appropriate to more advanced 11th and 12th grade classes, the issue may arise in simpler form in lower grades.
 The unit may be adjusted easily to those audiences.

 This unit most likely should be integrated with the introduction of an existing literature unit.
 Depending on the extent that the teacher wants to pursue this topic, the unit may add three to five days to the existing unit.